 - Don’t take any drugs that can make you drowsy

 - Don’t drive for an extended period of time (Set a common sense limit of 300 to 400 miles a day)

 - Roll your window down and get some fresh air in your face

 Such emotions such as anger can be just as dangerous as driving drunk.
 Never express your anger on the road.
 REMEMBER: DRIVING A CAR IS AS DANGEROUS AS PLAYING WITH A LOADED GUN.

 When you Enroll in a traffic school program, you will learn about the topics mentioned above and more.
 A motor vehicle can be a safe mode of transportation, or it can be a very dangerous weapon.
 If you want to learn how to increase the chances of making it to your destination in one piece, complete our traffic school online today.
 The program is WorldFamousComedyTrafficSchool.com.
 Take online traffic school the fun way with our award winning course.
-Our traffic school course is the perfect choice for anyone who recently received a traffic ticket; keep your driving record clean, your auto insurance rates low and become a better, safer driver!
+Our traffic school course is the perfect choice for anyone who recently received a traffic ticket; keep your auto insurance rates low and become a better, safer driver!